-Nothing quite compares to a brisk walk on a cool, crisp day.
-And here in Dublin, we are spoilt for choice when it comes to fully-marked looped walking trails.
+Nothing quite compares to a brisk walk on a bright day.
+In Dublin, we are spoilt for choice when it comes to fully marked, looped walking trails.

 Want to head out for a walk this weekend?
 Well, look no further.
 We have rounded up six stunning looped walks in Dublin, and there is something there for all levels of fitness and ability.